![]() |

 -

 Higher chromatic Thom spectra via unstable homotopy theory (2020).
-Last update: June 2020. arXiv.
+Last update: August 2022. arXiv.
+To appear in Algebr.
+Geom.
+Topol.

 Proves that a conjecture in unstable homotopy theory related to the Cohen-Moore-Neisendorfer theorem, coupled with a conjecture about the \(\mathbf{E}_3\)-centrality of a certain element in the homotopy of Ravenel’s \(X(n)\) spectra, leads to a construction of truncated Brown-Peterson spectra, \(\mathrm{bo}\), and \(\mathrm{tmf}\) as Thom spectra (albeit not over the sphere); this is a higher chromatic analogue of the Hopkins-Mahowald theorem constructing \(\mathrm{H}\mathbf{F}_p\) as a Thom spectrum.
 The construction of tmf via this method is used to show that these conjectures imply that the string orientation \(\mathrm{MString} \to \mathrm{tmf}\) splits.